nicholasdower/git-reports/README.md

   # Number of seconds to wait between API requests.
 Defaults to 11 seconds.
   "rate_limit": 11,

-  # Whether to include user-specific data in team reports.
+  # Whether to include user-specific data in reports.
 Defaults to false.
   "user_breakdown": false,

-  # Mapping of team name to list of GitHub usernames.
-Weekly and monthly PR reports will be generated for each team.
+  # Mapping of group name to list of GitHub usernames.
+Weekly and monthly PR reports will be generated for each group.
 Defaults to {}.
-  "teams": {
+  "user_groups": {
-    "team1": [
+    "group1": [
       "user1",
       "user2",
       ...
     ],
-    "team2": [
+    "group2": [
       "user3",
       "user4",
       ...